 In case of an emergency, be brief and specific

-“I’m reporting an auto fire” or “I’m reporting a shoplifter” are examples of brief and specific explanations.
+“I’m reporting an auto fire” or “I’m reporting a medical emergency” are examples of brief and specific explanations.
 Stay on the line with the dispatcher until the dispatcher instructs you to hang up.
 The dispatcher may keep you on the line to obtain further information or ask additional questions until emergency personnel arrives.

 Let the dispatcher ask questions

 Dispatchers have been trained to ask pertinent questions that will prioritize the incident, locate the area, and send out the appropriate assistance.
-If you are in a position in which you cannot explain the situation with full answers (suspect is nearby), stay on the phone and the dispatcher will ask questions that can be answered with a yes or no response.

 The following services are provided by the Defiance Fire Department: